tersekmatija/lwcc/README.md

 #### Can I train the models myself?
 The library does not support training, only inference.

+#### Why are my results bad?
+This might depend on the model you use, image size, density or type of the crowd, or the weights that you use.
+For example, models might often make mistakes for images with a group portrait, as they are trained on images containing crowds on streets, concerts, etc. Using `SHA`weights on relatively sparse crowds might also give very wrong results.
+On the other hand, `SHB` might perform better as the weights were trained on Shanghai B data set, which containts images with relatively sparse crowds.
+Using high quality images with sparse crowds might also yield bad results, as the algorithms might mistake some textures of clothings for a crowd.

+As a rule of thumb, you should use `SHB` if you are planning on estimating the number of people in images with sparse crowds, and `SHA` or `QNRF` for images with dense crowds.
+Keep in mind that current algorithms predict the density, and there still might be some mistakes.
+You are welcome to try out different combinations of models and weights and see which one works the best for your problem.

 ## Support
 If you like the library please show us your support by ⭐️ starring the project!